Go to Reviews.org AU Edition

 But with its DSL service included, AT&T services 23.33% of US zip codes—that’s the largest coverage area aside from satellite ISPs.
 (And AT&T uses newer DSL tech, so it might be okay for some RPG adventures.)

-Sign up for an AT&T Fiber Internet 300 plan or higher and snag six free months of NVIDIA's cloud gaming service GeForce.
+Attention gamers!
+Sign up for an AT&T Fiber Internet 300 plan or higher and snag six free months of cloud gaming on NVIDIA's GeForce.

 AT&T’s combo of DSL and fiber internet also scored a respectable score in our fastest ISPs report.
-It also kept latency to an average of 24.0 ms during the first three months of 2021.
+It also kept latency to an average of 24.0 ms during the first three months.
 Not bad at all.

 AT&T Fiber’s internet plans also happen to be some of the cheapest around, at least for the first 12 months.